-The Personal Properties Security Act 2009 (PPSA) will take effect from 30 January 2012 creating significant changes for Owners, syndicators, trainers and breeders of thoroughbred and standardbred horses and greyhounds.
+The Personal Property Securities Act 2009 (PPSA) took effect from 30 January 2012 creating significant changes for owners, syndicators, trainers and breeders of thoroughbred and standardbred horses and greyhounds.

-Any owner of a horse or greyhound who enters into an agreement for the training or care of a horse may be affected by this legislation.
+Any owner of a horse or greyhound who enters into an agreement for the training, leasing, care, purchase or sale of a horse or greyhound may be affected by this legislation.
 This includes all types of ownership agistment and training.

-Information Link for Thoroughbred Owners and Trainers from RISA: RISA Information
+Information Link for Thoroughbred Owners and Trainers from Racing Australia: Racing Australia Information

 Australian Government Help Line: 1300 007 777

-This is new legislation designed to protect the interests of owners of personal property when that property is placed in the care of another party.
-As currently worded it may extend to include horses in the racing and breeding industry as well as greyhounds.
+The PPSA is relatively new legislation intended to protect the interests of owners of personal property when that property is placed in the care of another party.
+Under the PPSA, personal property includes livestock, including horses and dogs as well as the unborn young of those animals.
+This includes horses in the racing and breeding industry as well as greyhounds.

 How does it work?

-Anyone who has an interest in an item of personal property which at this point includes horses and greyhounds can and should register this interest on the PPSA Register after 30 January 2012 if they have an agreement with another party to train, race, care for or agist the horse or greyhound.
+As noted above, anyone who has an interest in an item of personal property (which includes horses and greyhounds) can and should register the interest on the PPS Register if they have an agreement with another party to lease, train, race, care for, agist or sell on vendor finance, a horse or greyhound.

-Whenever an owner enters into an agreement which creates a security interest they should protect their interest by registering it on the PPSA Register.
-Therefore agreements longer than 12 months to train or agist a horse or greyhound would be covered by the PPSA.
-If an owner did not register their interest, others with a registered interest may take possession of the horse or greyhound.
+An owner who creates a security interest, in particular a PPS Lease, should protect their interest by registering it on the PPS Register as soon as possible.
+If an owner does not register its interest, others with a registered interest may take possession of the horse or greyhound.

-For example a horse is leased or consigned to a trainer who has mortgaged their stables to a bank.
-The bank registers an interest over all the assets including stables and horses but the horse owner fails to register an interest in the horse they have leased.
+For example, a horse (or a greyhound) is leased or consigned to a trainer for 3 years who has mortgaged their stables (or kennels) to a bank.
+The bank registers an interest over all the assets including stables and horses (or kennels and greyhounds) but the horse (or greyhound) owner fails to register an interest in the horse (or greyhound) they have leased or consigned.
 The trainer defaults on the loan and the bank takes possession of all the assets.
-As the horse owners have not registered their interest the bank may be entitled to take possession of the horse.
+As the horse (or greyhound) owner has not registered their interest the bank may be entitled to take possession of the animals.